0/SpanishAcquisition/docs/installation.rst

 These are all the dependencies in use by the package.

 If only using a subset of the package, it suffices to use what the subset requires.
 For example, all the GUI-related dependencies are not necessary if only the device-related code is to be used, and vice versa.
-However, everything is written in (and so requires) Python:
+However, everything is written in (and so requires) Python 2:

 * `Python <http://www.python.org/>`_ ``>=2.6 && <3``